VATSIM-Saudi-Arabia/documentation-site/docs/Published Documents/Subdivisional Policies/Controller Operations Policy/cop.md

 - **Temporary Absences** <br> Controllers are required to disconnect from the network if intending to be absent from their position for more than **5 minutes**.
 Reconnection shall only be made once they are fully prepared to resume all operational responsibilities.

-- **Session Termination** <br> Controllers are required to adhere to the prescribed coordination protocol outlined in the “Ending a Session” section prior to terminating their connection.
+- **Session Termination** <br> Controllers are required to adhere to the prescribed coordination protocol outlined in the “Pending, or Ternimating a Session” section prior to terminating their connection.

 ---